January 21, 2022

 What is unique about the Entry to School Program is that Woodview will incorporate the Early Start Denver Model (ESDM) and Applied Behavioural Analysis principles (ABA), which has proved successful through the LEAP Preschool Program.

 Woodview will have one teacher for four students with a maximum of 8 students and two staff.
-The Entry to School classroom will be run by an Early Childhood Educator and an ABA Therapist.
+The Entry to School classroom will be run by an Early Childhood Educator and an Instructor Therapist.

 “Children will benefit from the small classroom setting”, continued Adair-Simpson, “it’ll be a really good jumping off point for the kiddos going into kindergarten.”